Hawaii Hike and Explore

 DAY 5: Enjoy breakfast before touring a local coffee mill followed by a loop hike into a deep, rarely visited, agricultural valley.
 Spend the rest of the day in Volcanoes National Park where you will explore a wide range of habitats and ecosystems including rain forests, lava fields, black sand deserts, crater rims, and caldera interiors.
 Return to your lodging in Pahala for a good night’s rest.

-DAY 6: Rise early to a healthy breakfast, pack your belongings, and return to Volcanoes National Park where you will enjoy hikes to the floor of Kilauea Iki crater, the Hapu'u fern forest, the Pu'u Loa Petroglyphs, and the Thurston Lava Tube.
+DAY 6: Rise early to a healthy breakfast, pack your belongings, and return to Volcanoes National Park where you will enjoy hikes to the floor of Kilauea Iki crater, the Hapu'u fern forest, and the Pu'u Loa Petroglyphs.
 From here we will continue our journey west to Hilo for our final night at a Hilo seaside hotel.

 DAY 7: In the morning, pack your belongings before your final Hawaiian breakfast then head towards the north side of the island on your way back to Kona.
 If time permits we will stop along the way visiting Akaka Falls and enjoy one last lunch together.
 Transportation back to the Kona airport will be provided on this day.
 Mahalo!